 The tight little harbour of the village makes it a safe port even in bad weather conditions, its inaccessibility means there are no large hotels, no crowds and no cars!

 Swimming is enjoyable between April and November.
 Within walking distance are beaches such as Loutro Bay Beach, Ilingas Beach and Timios Stavros Beach.
-By boat visitors can swim at the incredibly beautiful Glyka Nera Beach, which means sweet water, and Marmara Beach.
+By walking or boat visitors can swim at the incredibly beautiful Glyka Nera Beach, which means sweet water, and Marmara Beach.

 There are plenty of little pensions offering domatia, there are cafés and restaurants, a mini market and internet is available.
 Why not unhook from the world, though, and just relax in the sun?